Free Trial

 • The company has announced a quarterly dividend of $0.21 per share, with the ex-dividend date set for August 29, reflecting a 1.9% dividend yield.

-Raymond James Financial Inc. reduced its position in shares of Power Integrations, Inc. (NASDAQ:POWI - Free Report) by 33.8% during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 80,093 shares of the semiconductor company's stock after selling 40,969 shares during the period.
-Raymond James Financial Inc. owned about 0.14% of Power Integrations worth $4,045,000 at the end of the most recent reporting period.
+Raymond James Financial Inc. reduced its holdings in shares of Power Integrations, Inc. (NASDAQ:POWI - Free Report) by 33.8% in the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 80,093 shares of the semiconductor company's stock after selling 40,969 shares during the quarter.
+Raymond James Financial Inc. owned approximately 0.14% of Power Integrations worth $4,045,000 at the end of the most recent reporting period.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, September 30th.
-Investors of record on Friday, August 29th will be paid a $0.21 dividend.
-This represents a $0.84 annualized dividend and a dividend yield of 1.9%.
-The ex-dividend date is Friday, August 29th.
-Power Integrations's dividend payout ratio (DPR) is presently 144.83%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, September 30th.
+Stockholders of record on Friday, August 29th will be issued a dividend of $0.21 per share.
+The ex-dividend date of this dividend is Friday, August 29th.
+This represents a $0.84 dividend on an annualized basis and a dividend yield of 1.8%.
+Power Integrations's dividend payout ratio (DPR) is currently 144.83%.

 (Free Report)